Squashing the fear gremlins: How to recognize fight, flight, freeze, and fawn reactions (the 4Fs)

 There's a simple technique to help you begin recognizing the presence of fear, reclaiming your power over it by naming it, and taking small steps to shift out of it.
 Here's how to transform an instinctive fear reaction into a thoughtful response in three easy steps:

-- Fight is an aggressive reaction, the most common way people express fear during change because anger is a more "acceptable" emotion in Western cultures.
+- Fight is an aggressive reaction, the most common way people express fear during change, because anger is a more "acceptable" emotion in Western cultures.
 In organizations, it is labeled change resistance.

 - Flight looks more like avoiding confrontation or a difficult situation.